breatheco-de/content/src/content/lesson/python-for-datascience.md

 ### Project Structure

 We will use a template for our projects called [Cookie Cutter Datascience](https://drivendata.github.io/cookiecutter-data-science/).
 Using a template is always a good idea to organize our files and project workflow.
+You can read the documentation and watch [this video on how it works](https://www.youtube.com/watch?v=nExL0SgKsDY).